 This PMI VectorLink Ethiopia Project Year 3 work plan covers activities for the period from January 1 to December 31, 2020.
 The project will conduct IRS in the same 44 districts in three regions (Benishangul-Gumuz, Gambela, and Oromia) from May 19 to July 10, 2020, and will provide capacity-building support to the national and district governments to plan and implement quality IRS in the future.
 Figure 1 below highlights the target districts for 2020.

-- Build capacity at the national, regional, district, and local levels to manage IRS operations, including planning, spraying, resource allocation, and monitoring and evaluation (M&E).
+- Build capacity at the national, regional, district, and local levels to conduct IRS, including planning, implementation, and monitoring and evaluation (M&E).

-- Mainstream gender equality and female empowerment by ensuring women’s participation in different project activities.
+- Mainstream gender equality by ensuring women’s participation in different project activities.

-- Coordinate community mobilization activities in collaboration with stakeholders to raise awareness of IRS and to encourage beneficiary and stakeholder ownership.
+- Conduct community mobilization activities as safely as possible following PMI VectorLink COVID-19 mitigation protocols and in collaboration with stakeholders to raise awareness of IRS and to encourage beneficiary and stakeholder ownership.

-- Conduct insecticide resistance, wall bioassay, vector density monitoring, and behavioral studies.
+- Conduct insecticide resistance tests, wall bioassays, vector density monitoring, and behavioral studies.